 Should I See a Fertility Specialist?

 One in seven couples will deal with infertility in their lives.
 While many choose to keep it private, many celebrities and public figures, like Celine Dion and Nicole Kidman, are speaking out about their own struggles with infertility.
-If you, like them, are having trouble conceiving, read on to discover whether you need a fertility specialist.
+If you, like them, are having trouble conceiving, read on to discover whether you need to see a reproductive endocrinologist (RE), also called a fertility specialist.

 What's so special about a fertility specialist?

 An obstetrician/gynecologist (OB/GYN) is a doctor that can treat fertility problems, along with numerous other women's health issues.
-Fertility specialists, on the other hand, are doctors that focus almost completely on infertility treatment.
+Fertility specialists and reproductive endocrinologists, on the other hand, are doctors that focus almost completely on infertility treatment.
 Unlike OB/GYNS, these specialists complete several additional years of training, equipping them to help infertile couples conceive.

 Is it time to see a fertility specialist?

-If you have any of the following characteristics, call your local fertility clinic and make an appointment::
+If you have any of the following characteristics, it might be time to sit down and make an appointment with an RE:

 - You are over the age of 35 and can't get pregnant.